SathvikaKokku/Stock-Market-Analysis/README.md

 Project Focus:

-1.Identifying the fluctuations in stock value based on technical analysis and assumptions.
+1. Identifying the fluctuations in stock value based on technical analysis and assumptions.

 2. Analysing the data of various time periods to meet different investment needs of the investors.